TurtIeSocks/uicons.js/README.md

 # UICONS.js

 UICONS.js is a JavaScript class wrapper around the [UICONS](https://github.com/UIcons/UIcons) specification.
-It can be used with any extension, including images and audio.
+It can be used with any file extensions.
 Works in the browser and in Node.js.

 ## Usage